relaycorp/ddos-report/src/content/docs/mitigations/reverse-proxies.md

 - **Web Application Firewall (WAF)** to block malicious traffic based on the content of the HTTP request (e.g. user agent), and/or transport layer information (e.g. IP address).
-  WAF policies can also be based on [attack signatures](https://www.red-button.net/ddos-glossary/signatures/), which can come from a database of attack patterns known to the provider, or generated with Machine Learning (ML) based on traffic analysis for each origin server.
+  WAF policies can also be based on [attack signatures](https://www.red-button.net/ddos-glossary/signatures/), which can come from a database of attack patterns known to the provider, or identified with Machine Learning (ML) based on traffic analysis for each origin server.
-- **[HTTP caching](https://http.dev/caching)** to reduce the load on the origin server.
 - **IP-based rate limiting** to block traffic from IP addresses that exceed a certain threshold.
 See also [client-based rate limiting](./rate-limiting.md).
+- **[HTTP caching](https://http.dev/caching)** to reduce the load on the origin server.
 - **Authentication** to block anonymous traffic by verifying `Bearer` tokens in the `Authorization` header, for example.
 This feature is more commonly offered by API gateways.
 - **Programmatic access control** to implement more sophisticated access control policies, which are typically enforced at the [edge](https://www.cloudflare.com/en-gb/learning/cdn/glossary/edge-server/).